Frequently asked questions

 No. Your travel to/from the tour is not included, and we ask participants to have their own medical and travel insurance.
 Otherwise, the only items not included are your personal extras, such as laundry, bar, and the like.
 We take care of all tips and service charges except for any personal services.
 There is plenty of wine included with every scheduled meal, so that’s not an extra.
 Meals and snacks that are not specified on the itinerary are extra.
 In those rare instances, we normally divide the check evenly among all those at the table.

 Yes.
 Just because we like old ruins and traditional food doesn’t mean we’re not wired.
 We encourage participants to bring their tablets and smartphones.
 You may request pdfs of any printed handouts we give you, and the devices are great for sharing pictures during the tour.
 While you shouldn’t need a phone while on the tour, it always gives an extra sense of security.
-If your provider doesn’t offer a short-term plan, we can check on Italian pay-as-you-go SIM cards for you.
+If your provider doesn’t offer a short-term plan, Italian pay-as-you-go SIM cards can be picked up on arrival at airports or major train stations, where the major providers have shops or stands.

 Up to a point.
 While we are not a travel agency, we will be happy to help you with extra nights at our start or end point as well as meals, local guides, and some general advice.
 For more than minimal services, we will apply a fee, and for even more complicated prequels and sequels, we’ll put you in touch with one or more of our trusted partners.